Cordes | Collective Memory in Post-Soviet Kaliningrad Oblast | Buch | 978-1-032-74703-3 | sack.de

 ISBN: 978-1-032-74703-3

-This volume presents the way the discourse of memory and identity in the post-Soviet territory of Kaliningrad Oblast has altered over time, examining the ways in which German myths about East Prussia were reused and adapted after 1991 and the role of the region has played in wider memory politics of the Russian state, particularly since Vladimir Putin’s second presidency began in 2012.
+This volume presents the way the discourse of memory and identity in the post-Soviet territory of Kaliningrad Oblast has altered over time, examining the ways in which politically motivated German myths about East Prussia, which emerged after the unification of Germany in 1871, were reused and adapted after 1991 and the role the region has played in wider memory policies of the Russian Federation, particularly since Vladimir Putin’s third presidential term began in 2012.

 Cordes Collective Memory in Post-Soviet Kaliningrad Oblast jetzt bestellen!